Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/08_score_and_replay.md

 ![](img/08.score_and_replay/04.theme_preview.png)

 By default, a theme only has one property, the *Default Font*.

-See also:

-    You can add more properties to the theme resource to design complex user interfaces, but that is beyond the scope of this series.
-To learn more about creating and editing themes, see `doc_gui_skinning`.

 Click the *Default Font* property and create a new *DynamicFont*.